 - 1. Close your current project; you must be outside projects to start a Project Restore. - 2.
 Select Restore Project from the Project menu, then "Total Project restoration from a storage device". - 3.
-Choose from the list of available backed-up Projects or use the "Browse for project to fully Restore" option if the project does not appear in the list. - 4.
+Choose from the list of available backed-up Projects. - 4.
 The Project Restore Progress box appears.
 This is nearly identical to the Backup Progress box above, and reports on the progress of the restore. - 5.
-As with backup, once the restore process has started, you can close the Progress box and continue working in the foreground, pushing the restore to the background. - 6.
-The Project files will be copied to the normal location for projects the "Default Root Directory for projects".
-The Tracks will be copied to the chosen audio disk and you can then open the Project as usual.
-Note that in earlier versions of SADiE, project component files always returned to the exact location they came from however from v5.6 onwards this has changed to being the system's Default Project Root and this new scheme makes it more convenient for working on multiple machines with different drive letters.
+As with backup, once the Tape drive has started, you can close the Progress box and continue working in the foreground, pushing the restore to the background. - 6.
+The Project files will be copied to your PC's DOS drive, the Tracks will be copied to your audio disk and you can then open the Project as usual.
+Note that project component files will returned to where they came from and if you have changed your working directory since the backup, then you will have to go hunting!

 NOTE: Some Exabyte tapes can take quite some time to log, particularly if they have a number of backup sessions on them.
 You may find that v2 backup tapes will take even longer because there is no main tape directory.
-We have a tape containing many sessions of hundreds of tracks that takes about 1 hour to log!
+We have a tape containing many sessions of hundreds of tracks that takes about I hour to log!
 In this case it would be quicker to use v2 to restore this particular tape.